GNSS clock comparison · holdout discipline · results you can defend

 Read how we define fair before you read how far RMS moved.

-Tare is a holdout-validated post-processing service for multi-AC GNSS clock comparison.
+Tare is a holdout-validated evaluation service for multi-AC GNSS clock comparison.
 You provide agreed inputs (comparison series, windows, product definitions).
-We return corrected clock products and RMS-class statistics computed the same way before and after—so the improvement is measurable, not narrated.
+We apply a proprietary off-line transformation and return post-processed series and RMS-class statistics computed the same way before and after—so any movement on agreed metrics is measurable under the evaluation frame, not asserted as a universal gain.

 Accepted inputs: multi-AC clock-comparison series and agreed IGS-class clock products.
 Raw receiver logs and streaming feeds are not accepted unless agreed in writing.